 At one point or another, we were all corset beginners.
 A corset is quite different from any other sort of clothing; it may contain different parts that you're not familiar with, and different terminology is used to describe them.
 Here we'll cover the basic components, construction, and anatomy of a corset.

 Here is a standard length underbust corset by Timeless Trends.
 The pink satin and floral design you see is called the fashion fabric, fashion layer, or shell.
-All Timeless Trends corsets are constructed in the same way with the same materials, and only differ by this fashion fabric.
+All Timeless Trends corsets are constructed from the same high quality materials.
+Each silhouette is offered with a variety of fashion fabrics in different colors, prints, and styles.
 Let’s open it up and see the inside.

-All Timeless Trends corsets have three layers, two of which are strong cotton twill.
-The fashion fabric is fused to the cotton twill interlining for strength and a super smooth finish, and then the third and last layer is the twill lining on the inside.
+All Timeless Trends corsets have three fabric layers, two of which are strong cotton twill.
+Our Hourglass Lite collection has one layer versus two.
+The fashion fabric is laminated to the cotton twill interlining for strength and a super smooth finish, and then the third and last layer is the twill lining on the inside.

 A close-up shot of the twill shows that it's strong, it's not designed to stretch or tear under strain, and the 100% cotton fiber content means that it can breathe and wick away moisture.
 That's why this is called the strength fabric, or strength layer.
 Every genuine corset must have at least one strength layer.